countable-web/open-source-corporation/README.md

 ### Templates

 Templates are simply empty documents with no data specific to any Employee or Client, and no real financial data.
 Templates should be markdown, or public [Google Drive](https://drive.google.com/drive/u/0/folders/1JfcXagifO5wmixA-vjI_qgYs1qzw4-dM) charts or sheets.

-### Memos

-Memos are unstructured notes that tell the story of what we're trying to do and propose principles supporting those objectives.
-This is a catch-all for documents which are neither processes nor templates.

 ## About us
 Countable is a web tech consulting firm which also sells SaaS products and advertising space.
 For more info see our: